 Winter School: An international teaching innovation

 Bringing together people from all over the world, Winter School is an exciting opportunity to investigate and develop the role of design in responding to contemporary social and economic challenges.
-The event is hosted in the beautiful Highlands and Islands of Scotland, at the GSA’s new Creative Campus.
+The event is hosted at the GSA’s stunning Highlands and Islands Campus.

 Winter School sees GSA continue to build collaborative partnerships with international design schools, key agencies, such as Highlands and Islands Enterprise, and local communities.

 During our seasonal schools, we develop the discipline of Design Innovation, and research and teaching methods.
 By addressing modern day challenges, this work benefits organisations and communities as well as our students and staff.

 Students on our Design Innovation Masters programmes attend the two-week Winter School, working alongside their counterparts from Koln International School of Design (KISD) and Royal Academy of Art & Design (KADK) in Copenhagen.
 Faculty from a range of international institutions, including S.I.T.
 Singapore; Carnegie Mellon, Pittsburgh; University of Aveiro, Portugal, and Politecnico di Milano, attended the most recent event in 2017.